BR diagram 1/218 and 1/220 Shocvans

 The kit's roof comes without rainstrips, and this is fortunate because the rainstrip patterns changed from vehicle to vehicle.
 Shocvans seem to often have had lamp irons on the left-hand sides of the ends, about 3 ribs up and spanning a pair of ribs.

-Photos of diagrams 1/220 can be found here and here, and these and other diagram 1/218 vans can be found on Paul Bartlett's BR wagons site.
+Photos of diagrams 1/208 and 1/220 can be found at Paul Bartlett's BR wagons site.

 © Russ Elliott, Simon Dunstall and Tony McSean